sumerjoshi/audio-processing-ai/README.md

-# Audio Processing AI
+# Audio Processing AI Project

 This project uses deep learning to analyze audio files and detect AI-generated content.
+The goal of this project is to listen to an .mp3 or a .wav file and determine if it's AI generated or not

 ## Setup